torypeterschild/markov-text-generator/README.md

 > started swearing.”
 “Like you ever worked.”
 “Like jewelry making wasn’t
 > work,” he says.

+And... so was this:

+> From now on, no more talk of defecation flaring up, please, only let’s
+> remember that what we did.

+Some other highlights:

+> I pound a rock against a tree and start my paperwork.

+> I kneel while pretending to catch and eat small bugs.

+> I write Nordstrom a note: Hold on, hold on, it says.

 ##License

 markov-text-generator is licensed under the MIT License.
 See LICENSE for more information.